alexdlaird/hookee/README.md

 ## Basic Usage

-This package puts `hookee` on your path, so it can be used by simply executing it from the command line.
+This package puts `hookee` on our path, so it can be used by simply executing it from the command line.

 ```sh
 hookee start